 People who inject drugs

-This initiative aims to remove structural barriers and address human rights violations that inhibit access to and uptake of comprehensive HIV and other health services for vulnerable populations and communities.
-In particular, people who inject drugs (PWID) are disproportionately affected by HIV and HCV because of limited investments in and hugely restricted access to proven interventions.
+The HIV Co-Infections and Co-Morbidities initiative aims to remove structural barriers and address human rights violations that inhibit access to and uptake of comprehensive HIV and other health services for vulnerable populations and communities.
+In particular, people who inject drugs (PWID) are disproportionately affected by HIV and HCV because of limited investments in and hugely restricted access to proven interventions such as harm reduction.
 Even when effective care is available, the combination of punitive laws and experiences of stigma – both within healthcare settings and in the broader community – create barriers to their use.
 There is a need to support the rationale for inclusive HIV and HCV care policies that use an evidence- and human rights-based approach to drug policies and harm-reduction interventions.